Digital Marketing

 Definition

-Digital marketing, also called 0nline marketing, web marketing or Internet marketing) combines traditional marketing principles and practices with the interactive features of the Internet, for the purpose of delivering need-satisfying goods and services to consumers; organizations conducting marketing by communication with consumers on the Internet.
+Digital marketing (also called online marketing, web marketing, I-marketing or Internet marketing) combines traditional marketing principles and practices with the interactive features of the Internet, for the purpose of delivering need-satisfying goods and services to consumers; organizations conducting marketing by communication with consumers on the Internet.
 [1]

 Affiliate marketing is an online marketing strategy that involves revenue sharing between online advertisers/merchants and online publishers/salespeople.
 Compensation is typically awarded based on performance measures such as sales, clicks, registrations, or a combination of these and other factors.
 [1]